rweigel/phys260/Gauss_Law/Gauss_Law.md

    \end{cases}
    $$

 3. The plot is shown below.
 Notice that inside the uniformly charged shell, the electric field is zero.
 Outside, the electric field is the same as if all of the charge ($3Q$) was at the origin.
-This is a result that is often used when solving other problems.
-You may recall from mechanics that a similar result held -- Newton showed that if mass was uniformly distributed on a spherical shell, the gravitational force on an object anywhere inside the shell was zero; outside the shell, the gravitational force was the same as if all of the mass was at the center of the shell.
+This is a result that is often used when solving other problems and should be memorized.

+   (You may recall from mechanics that a similar result held -- Newton showed that if mass was uniformly distributed on a spherical shell, the gravitational force on an object anywhere inside the shell was zero; outside the shell, the gravitational force was the same as if all of the mass was at the center of the shell.)

    <img src="figures/Spherical_Shell_Solution.svg"/>